sr39/gizmo-debug/scripts/gizmo_documentation.md

 **CONDUCTION\_SPITZER**: Calculate the thermal conductivities of the gas self-consistently following Spitzer, accounting for saturation (when the gradient scale lengths approach the electron mean free paths).
 If this is off, the coefficients are simply constants set by hand.
 In addition to the conduction methods paper, cite Su et al., 2017, MNRAS, 471, 144, where these calculations were presented and the numerical calculation of said terms was developed.

 **VISCOSITY**: Turn on physical, isotropic or anisotropic viscosity.
 By default this enables Navier-Stokes viscosity, with shear and bulk viscosities set in the parameterfile.
 The operator-splitting is similar to that for conduction.
 Again this is implemented for both SPH and MFM/MFV modes; but the MFM/MFV mode is much more accurate and highly recommended.
 If you are going to use SPH, be sure to use a very large kernel.
 Timesteps are again appropriately limited for solving the physical equations here.
 As with conduction, in the pure-hydro case, isotropic viscosity is assumed.
 If MAGNETIC is on, then the physically correct anisotropic tensor viscosity is used.
+For material simulations, one can simulate visco-elastic materials by setting the appropriate shear and bulk viscosity modulus, and these can be made to depend on local material properties by editing the lines in `gradients.c` where the particle-carried local coefficients `SphP[i].Eta_ShearViscosity` and `SphP[i].Zeta_BulkViscosity` are set (if `EOS_TILLOTSON` is set, one can assign different properties to different materials specified in the `CompositionType` flag).
 The methods paper for these implementations is Hopkins 2017, MNRAS, 466, 3387; please cite this if these modules are used.

 **VISCOSITY\_BRAGINSKII**: Calculates the leading-order coefficients for viscosity in ideal MHD for an ionized plasma following Braginskii.
 If this is off, the viscosity coefficients are simply set by hand.
 In addition to the conduction/viscosity methods paper, cite Su et al., 2017, MNRAS, 471, 144, where these calculations were presented and the numerical calculation of said terms was developed.